eliagoris/minter-xnft-app/README.md

-# xnft-minter
+# minter-xnft-app

-xNFT app to mint NFTs from a [Candy Machine](https://docs.metaplex.com/developer-tools/sugar/tutorials/my-first-candy-machine)
+An xNFT app to mint NFTs from a [Candy Machine](https://docs.metaplex.com/developer-tools/sugar/tutorials/my-first-candy-machine)

 Most code is from [Candy Machine UI](https://github.com/metaplex-foundation/candy-machine-ui) turned into react-xnft components